tridge/cuav/capturescripts/RasPi/README.txt

 Note a telemetry stream will be available over the Zerotier IP.
 Connect to it via "mavproxy.py --master=udpout:<Pi Zerotier IP>:14550"

-Images are stored in png format in the ~/images_captured/<start datetime> folder
+Images are stored in jpg format in the ~/images_captured/<start datetime> folder.

+A link to the latest image will be stored in ~/images_captured/current.jpg

 Run the "joeenter.py" file to enter in known Joe locations after an image collection flight.
 The coordinates will be stored in ~/images_captured/<start datetime>/joe.txt